Skip to content

 Print archive statistics.

-genopack stat mydb.gpk
+genopack stat mydb.gpk [--json]

 Output: generation, shard count, live/total genome count, total bp, compression ratio, per-section inventory.
+Accepts a single archive directory or a multipart set; multipart sets show an aggregated total plus per-part breakdown.

 extract